Blaine Robison, M.A.

 they will lay: Grk. epitithēmi, fut., to place something on, to lay. hands: pl. of Grk. cheir, the body part with fingers. on the sick: pl. of Grk. arrōstos, ill or sick.
 Yeshua healed many people by touching them with his hands (Mark 6:5; 8:23, 25; Luke 4:40; 14:4).
 Laying on of hands, as well as anointing with oil, was a common method of healing (Mark 5:23; Jas 5:14-15). and they will have: Grk. echō, fut.
 See verse 8 above. wellness: Grk. kalōs, adv., in an effective manner with the focus on meeting expectations.
 Here the adverb refers to physical recovery.
 Several instances of such healing may be found in the book of Acts: Peter healed the lame man at the temple (3:1-11), some were healed by the shadow of Peter (Acts 5:15), Peter healed Aeneas of paralysis (Acts 9:33-34), Peter raised Dorcas to life (Acts 9:36-41), Paul healed a cripple in Lystra (14:8-10), a number were healed with handkerchiefs and aprons taken from the body of Paul (Acts 19:12), and Paul healed the father of Publius of a fever and dysentery, as well as others (Acts 28:7-9).
 God continues to heal our diseases (Ps 103:1-3).

-19 Indeed then, the Lord Yeshua after having spoken to them, was taken up into heaven and sat at the right hand of God.
+19 Indeed then, Lord Yeshua after having spoken to them, was taken up into heaven and sat on the right of God.

-The statement of this verse fulfills Psalm 110:1 and Yeshua’s own prediction about himself at 14:62.
+The only God in existence is the God who created the heavens and the earth out of nothing (Gen 1:1) and who chose Israel out of all the nations on the earth for a covenantal relationship (Ex 19:5; Isa 44:6; 45:5-6; 46:9).
+In the Besekh theos is used overwhelmingly for the God of Israel.
+The God of Israel is the only God there is.
+The deities of all other religions and cults are the product of Satan-inspired imagination.
+The statement of this verse fulfills Psalm 110:1 and Yeshua's own prediction about himself at Mark 14:62.
 This verse summarizes the ascension story of Luke (Acts 1:1-9).
 At the right hand of God the Son continues to make intercession for his people.

 20 And they having gone forth proclaimed everywhere, the Lord working with them, and confirming the word by the accompanying signs.]